k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-1.md

 ---

-Pretending we are the supplier company of the software `webapp` , which is a single container php application, we will now create a simple BoB for our product.
+Pretending we are the supplier company of the software `webapp` , which is a single container php application, we will now create a simple BoB for this `webapp`- product.

 For this, we need to: